Reagan Youth: Post-breakup (1990–2006)

 Dominicis went on to play guitar in Nausea while Bakija, Madriaga, and Rubinstein continued making music together, briefly performing in a psychedelic rock group called House of God that was derailed by Rubinstein's increasing drug and health problems.
 House of God recorded a 7-song demo, an unmixed version of which can be found online.

 By 1990 Rubinstein had become a heroin user and occasional dealer.
 In a conflict with another dealer, he was severely beaten with a baseball bat, requiring weeks of hospitalization.
 In 1993 he began dating Tiffany Bresciani, who supported both of their drug habits by prostitution.
 This same year, Rubinstein's mother was killed in a car accident.
 Soon after, he and Bresciani were on Houston Street looking for customers and drugs.
 A familiar customer in a truck hired Bresciani and the two of them disappeared.
 A few days later, police on Long Island stopped the same truck and discovered Bresciani's slain body in the back.
 The driver was Joel Rifkin, later convicted as a serial killer responsible for the murder of several sex workers.
 Despondent over his continuing drug addiction and the loss of his girlfriend and mother, Rubinstein committed suicide shortly thereafter.

 This same year, New Red Archives issued A Collection of Pop Classics, which collected both Volume 1 and Volume 2 on a single CD.

-In 1998, New Red Archives released Live & Rare, a CD compiling highlights from New York City-area Reagan Youth sets from the early '80s with the Pike/Weissman lineup, along with tracks from the band's initial demo and a brief demo for Volume 2.
+In 1998, New Red Archives released Live & Rare, a CD compiling highlights from New York City-area Reagan Youth sets from the early 1980s with the Pike/Weissman lineup, along with tracks from the band's initial demo and a brief demo for Volume 2.
 Pike and New Red Archives owner Nicky Garratt, also the guitarist for the British band the UK Subs, contributed liner notes for this release.

 In 2002, plans for a reunion set at CBGB featuring Bakija, Bryan and Bonet were shattered by Bryan's sudden, fatal heart attack.
-In the years following, Bakija played a few live sets of Reagan Youth material with other musicians.